 Neoprene gloves and socks

 Fit is everything with neoprene accessories – remember that neoprene stretches by

 about 5% when wet, so socks and gloves should feel just a little too snug when fitting dry.

 A brilliant bit of kit for the serious outdoor swimmer at any time of year, the changing robe comes into its own in cold miserable weather and is considered an essential skins swimming item.
-The last thing you want at the end of a cold swim is to faff about under a towel while hoping about on one foot trying to get your undies on.
+The last thing you want at the end of a cold swim is to faff about under a towel while hopping about on one foot trying to get your undies on.
 Do yourself a favour, get one of these and end your misery!

-Our top products, in no particular order are:
+Our top products, in no particular order, are:

 Dryrobe Advance – Waterproof, warm, functional and they look cool too.
 Ideal for standard UK winter conditions.
 The shorter sleeves make changing under it really easy and the fleecy liner and handy pockets add to your comfort and convenience.
 A little bulky but the best out and out changing robe on the market.

-Dryrobe Advance Long Sleeved – A long sleeved version.
+Dryrobe Advance Long Sleeved – A long-sleeved version.
 More of a jacket but still plenty of room for fumbling about and getting changed.

 I hope this article has been useful and helped you to decide on which accessories would be suitable for you.
 If you need specific advice or want to view our gear suggestions please call in at our Ambleside shop and we would be glad to help you.

 Enjoy your swimming, Pete 🙂